Huang-CL/Magrathea/README.md

 should configure, build, and install the gsl package.
 A few prerequisites, such as `g++`, `make`, `make-guile`, may need to be install following the error messages throughout the process.

-On Ubuntu system, the gsl package can also be installed from Ubuntu repository using `sudo apt-get install libgsl23 libgsl-dev gsl-bin`.
+On Ubuntu systems, the gsl package can also be installed from the Ubuntu repository using `sudo apt-get install libgsl23 libgsl-dev gsl-bin`.

-On Windows system, we suggest the [cyqwin terminal](https://www.cygwin.com/).
+On Windows systems, we suggest the [cyqwin terminal](https://www.cygwin.com/).
 Include package 'gsl' upon installation.
 We suggest including all packages in devel, science, math, and python along with a text editor.

 If an error message like "error while loading shared libraries: libgsl.so.23: cannot open shared object file: No such file or directory" is reported when running the code, add `export LD_LIBRARY_PATH=/usr/local/lib` (directory of gsl library files) to the `.bashrc` file, or add `setenv LD_LIBRARY_PATH /usr/local/lib` to the `.cshrc` file.